-Students are encouraged to take full advantage of the research seminar opportunities taking place in the School or across the University.
+Students are encouraged to take full advantage of the research seminar opportunities taking place in the School or across the University, including those offered on campus by the Institute of Liberal Arts and Sciences and by relevant professional associations.
 In addition, students are encouraged to work with external collaborators either on the Collaborative Project module and/or during their Dissertation project.